shopkins-seagen/spi_user-guide/source/apps/sasjobmgr/flags.rst

 .. include:: nav.rst

-Commandline Flags Quick Reference
+Command Line Flags
 =======================================
 The table below lists the flags available and the possible values.
-Default values are indicated in bold blue font.
-If a flag has a default, it is optional.
-The only required parameter is either -c, a CSV file that lists the programs to run, or -p a space-delimited list of programs (or logs if -o true).
-For comprehensive descriptions of each option, see `Functionality and Options <interfaces.html#functionality-and-options>`__ .
+Default values are indicated in bold font.
+If a flag has a default, it is optional and does not have to be specified.
+Hover over the value in Option column to link to additional details if available.

 .. raw:: html